Fall Prevention and Osteoporosis

 Is the Link Between Osteoporosis and Risk of Broken Bones From a Fall?

-- How Can I Protect Against Having a Broken Bone From a Fall?
+- How Can I Protect Against Having a Broken Bone

 - Improving Balance, Reducing the Impact of a Fall, and Decreasing Bone Weakness